 Remote Monitoring in Meeting Attendance

-You can use Meeting Attendance for iPhone to monitor kiosk attendance collection over a wi-fi or bluetooth connection on a nearby device that is also running Meeting Attendance.
+You can use Meeting Attendance for iPhone to monitor kiosk attendance collection over a wi-fi connection on a nearby device that is also running Meeting Attendance.
 Both devices must be running version 2.5 or higher.
 The monitored kiosk can be running Meeting Attendance for iPad or iPhone.
-Make sure wi-fi or bluetooth is enabled on both devices.
+Make sure wi-fi is enabled on both devices.

 On the device that you want to monitor, run Meeting Attendance and select the meeting you want to use for collecting attendance.